Please confirm topic selection

 • elective spine surgery should be postponed after such procedures

-• 6 weeks bare metal stents
+• 6 weeks for bare metal stents

-• 6 to 12 months drug-eluting stents
+• 6 to 12 months for drug-eluting stents

-• if urgent/emergent surgery may consider continuing medication
+• if urgent/emergent surgery, may consider continuing medication

 • if discontinued, need to discuss risks and benefits